daos-stack/daos/docs/admin/deployment.md

 Upon successful format, DAOS Control Servers will start DAOS I/O engines that have been specified in the server config file.

-Successful start-up is indicated by the following on stdout:
+A successful start-up is indicated by the following on stdout:
 `DAOS I/O Engine (v2.0.1) process 433456 started on rank 1 with 8 target, 2 helper XS, firstcore 0, host wolf-72.wolf.hpdd.intel.com.`

 ### SCM Format

-When the command is run, the pmem kernel devices created on SCM/PMem regions are formatted and mounted based on the parameters provided in the server config file.
+When the command is run, the PMem kernel devices created on SCM/PMem regions are formatted and mounted based on the parameters provided in the server config file.

 - `scm_mount` specifies the location of the mountpoint to create.